 "He’d give us something, and we wanted a couple of things changed, and he changed them for us, and the finished product really, really suits our characters."

-6. Edge on His Wrestling Theme Music: "Never Gonna Stop" and "Metalingus"
+6. Edge on the Surprising Story Behind His Wrestling Theme Songs: "Never Gonna Stop" and "Metalingus"

 "Replacing ‘Never Gonna Stop’ wasn’t my choice.
 The copyright ran out on ‘Never Gonna Stop.’
 And the way that started is, I tore my labrum in my shoulder, but I didn’t get surgery, so I ended up having a month off.
 So I threw a shot in the dark.